NHM-London-Bioinformatics/pipelines-sop/metabarcoding.md

 2. The length of your reads (e.g. 300bp, 250bp, etc)
 3. The location of your demultiplexed reads files.
 Each pair of files should correspond to a single sample or replicate.

 Once you have these, you need to prepare a samplesheet.
 See the [ampliseq samplesheet documentation](https://nf-co.re/ampliseq/usage#samplesheet-input) for the columns that are required in your table, and don't forget to use absolute file paths and save it as a tab-separated values file.
+Ampliseq has an example samplesheet [here](https://raw.githubusercontent.com/nf-core/ampliseq/2.11.0/assets/samplesheet.tsv)

 ## Commands